TheUser1935/Cyfrin-Develop-NFT-Collection-Course-Module/Notes.md

 I have the IPFS Desktop Application and the Browser Extension (called _Companion_ by IPFS).

+The Desktop application has a tab called 'Explore'.
+This tab features a search bar where you can enter a CID and have the contents returned.

 In the browser, the extension will make sure that it can detect an IPFS address and understand what to do with the CID.
+Instead of the URL beginning with https://, the format for the url is: `ipfs://CID_Hash` --> meaning we are looking directly at the ipfs network.

 The second option is to manually enter the following into the URL bar:
 `https://ipfs.io/ipfs/HASH_CID_VALUE`

 This method does not require the installation of the Browser extension as the way it works is by requesting the contents from another node provider to return the contents.
+It relys on the ipfs.io website being up, instead of the decentralised benefit of simply using ipfs://CID